 Call me idealistic, but I hope my stories will inspire people to raise the professional bar in freelancing, and in voice-overs.
 Secondly, I love to write.
 It’s a simple as that.
-As soon as it becomes a chore, I’ll hang up my hat.”
+As soon as writing becomes a chore, I’ll hang up my hat.”

 “So, you’re not selling yourself?” asked the client, as if he didn’t believe me.

 “I don’t like that term,” I said.
 “There’s too much selling in social media, and people aren’t buying it.
 Those who are trying to sell something usually do so with themselves in mind: ‘Look what I did!
 See what I have to offer!’
 It’s a big, boring ego trip.

 I see myself more as a tour guide.
 You know, the guy with the silly hat, holding up an umbrella.
 As a blogger, it is my job to show people something they would otherwise overlook; something unexpected.
 At times I also want to give them something to think about.”

 “That’s very noble of you,” said the client, “but with so much information available online, do you think that’s necessary?
 Do we really need another blog?”

 “I believe it is a matter of perspective and style, I replied.
 “Great bloggers talk about things people can relate to.
 They’re not in the business of breaking news.
 It’s their point of view that makes them interesting, and the way they package it.
 The best blogs read like a conversation.
 Not like a sales pitch.”

 The client was scribbling some notes on the back of a script as I continued: